revoke0007/Hybrid-Knowledge-AI-System/improvements.md

 These improvements result in a more efficient, stable, and user-friendly hybrid AI system that leverages vector search and graph context for better travel recommendations and interactions.

 ***

-If you need, I can also help generate a `.gitignore` file or update your README to mention these improvements for project documentation.